weedleeedle/progress-report-bot/writeup.md

 A database system like PostgreSQL is a lot beefier, which offers some obvious advantages in terms of speed, but it also makes it a lot more... opaque I guess?

 One thing I changed with a PostgreSQL system is that multiple databases is discouraged, so instead of every guild/server having its own database, the PostgreSQL database had one database for all guilds it was in, and instead included the guild ID as a filter/key to identify which reports belong to which servers.
 This changes nothing about the front-end, it works the same either way.
-And of course, it's unlikely that PRBot will end up in multiple servers anyways, but if it does, those are two ways of working with it.
+And of course, it's unlikely that Presley will end up in multiple servers anyways, but if it does, those are two ways of working with it.

+We won't worry about migrating progress reports from Frankie to Presley.

 Here's the tables I'm thinking of using.